 How to make blackberry muffins

-This is an adapted old-fashioned muffin recipe made by mixing the liquid ingredients in one bowl and the dry ingredients in another bowl and then combining the two.
+This is an adapted old-fashioned recipe made by mixing the liquid ingredients in one bowl and the dry ingredients in another bowl and then combining the two.
 So easy!

-Whisk the wet ingredients together in a large mixing bowl.
+- Whisk the wet ingredients together in a large mixing bowl.
 Use a hand whisk; no need for an electric mixer.

-Combine the dry ingredients in a separate bowl and stir together.
+- Mix both preparations: Combine the dry ingredients in a separate bowl and stir together.
 Add the liquid ingredients to the dry ones all at once.

-Baking berry muffins
+Baking muffins with blackberries

 - Muffin tin: I like to use paper liners (paper cups or muffin liners) because it's easier to clean afterward, they keep the muffins moist, and are great if you want to transport them.
 But you can simply butter or use baking spray for the muffin pan.

-When are the muffins done?
+- When are the muffins done?
 Take the baking time in the recipe as your guide, check five minutes earlier, and see if the tester or toothpick comes out clean.
 All ovens are different, so it might take a few more or less minutes than specified.

-Kitchen notes
+Kitchen Notes

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

 - Baking time: keep in mind that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Storing: they keep well for a day at room temperature, covered in plastic wrap or an airtight container.
 For longer storage, I recommend freezing them.